 2. Excellent Performance

 Nerf is typically rather generous when making claims about performance.
-However, the advertised 90 feet per second velocity for the Roundhouse is pretty spot on.
+However, the advertised 90 feet per second velocity for the Roundhouse is spot on.

 3. Compact Design